boschresearch/gdbfuzz/README.md

 This is the companion code for the paper: 'Fuzzing Embedded Systems using Debugger Interfaces'.
-The paper can be found here https://publications.cispa.saarland/3944/.
+A preprint of the paper can be found here https://publications.cispa.saarland/3950/.
 The code allows the users to reproduce and extend the results reported in the paper.
 Please cite the above paper when reporting, reproducing or extending the results.